OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-android-use.md

 // App callbacks for MSAL
 // ======================
 // getActivity() - returns activity so we can acquireToken within a callback
-// getAuthSilentCallback() - callback defined toohandle acquireTokenSilent() case
+// getAuthSilentCallback() - callback defined to handle acquireTokenSilent() case
-// getAuthInteractiveCallback() - callback defined toohandle acquireToken() case
+// getAuthInteractiveCallback() - callback defined to handle acquireToken() case
 //

     public Activity getActivity() {